MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/azure-services/azure-notification-hub.md

 ## Set up Push Notification Services and Azure Notification Hub

 Integrating Azure Notification Hubs with a Xamarin.Forms mobile app is similar to integrating Azure Notification Hubs with a Xamarin native application.
-Set up an **FCM application** by following the Firebase Console steps in [Push notifications to Xamarin.Android using Azure Notification Hubs](/azure/notification-hubs/xamarin-notification-hubs-push-notifications-android-gcm#create-a-firebase-project-and-enable-firebase-cloud-messaging).
+Set up a Firebase Cloud Messaging (FCM) application by following the Firebase console steps in [Push notifications to Xamarin.Android using Azure Notification Hubs](/azure/notification-hubs/xamarin-notification-hubs-push-notifications-android-gcm#create-a-firebase-project-and-enable-firebase-cloud-messaging).
 Complete the following steps using the Xamarin.Android tutorial:

 1. Define an Android package name such as `com.xamarin.notifysample`, which is used in the sample.
-1. Download **google-services.json** from the Firebase console.
+1. Download `google-services.json` from the Firebase console.
 You'll add this file to your Android application in a future step.
 1. Create an Azure Notification Hub instance and give it a name.
 This article and sample use `xdocsnotificationhub` as the hub name.
 1. Copy the FCM **Server Key** and save it as the **API Key** under **Google (GCM/FCM)** in your Azure Notification Hub.